troperville

 • Many of the stories taken from The Bible are toned down; for example, in the original story of Daniel and the Lion's Den, the king puts the evil advisors and their families to death by tossing them in said den.
 With lions that went to bed without supper.
 The VeggieTales version of it instead ends in a more cartoonish way, with the advisors running off while the king chases after them.

-• They also Bowdlerized one of their own cartoons.
+• They Bowdlerized one of their own cartoons.
 In Rack, Shack, and Benny, "The Bunny Song" is a song that the protagonists refuse to sing.
-The song originally had some genuinely troubling lyrics—which resulted in letters from parents because despite it being condemned onscreen, children were singing it anyway.
-It was then completely rewritten as "The New And Improved Bunny Song" for the sing-along video, as a good and wholesome version of the song, but some parents were still bothered by the original, so when Big Idea started rereleasing all their videos, Rack, Shack, and Benny got its version's lyrics replaced with refusals to eat healthy food.
-Weird when you realize the song is now essentially condoning cannibalism.
-(However, they did not Bowdlerize the very child unfriendly fate of being thrown into a fiery furnace.)
+The song originally had some genuinely troubling lyricsnote —which resulted in letters from parents because despite it being condemned onscreen, children were singing it anyway.
+It was then completely rewritten as "The New And Improved Bunny Song" for the sing-along video, as a good version of the song, but some parents were still bothered by the original, so when Big Idea started re-releasing all their videos, Rack, Shack, and Benny got its version's lyrics replaced with refusals to eat healthy foodnote (however, sentient vegetables singing about eating other vegetables is a complete separate kettle of fish).

-• Possibly one of the strangest examples was their version of Esther.
-In The Bible account, Haman intended to hang the Jews on gallows he was setting up.
+• In The Bible's account of the story of Esther, Haman intended to hang the Jews on gallows he was setting up.
 The Veggie version: banishment to the Island of Perpetual Tickling.
-"They never stop!
-Not even if you say "pretty please!!"

 • "Moe and the Big Exit" is an adaption of The Exodus From Egypt.
-Although they tone down most of the plagues for children, people receive a plague of gophers instead of frogs, and acne instead of skin disease, they don't ignore that all the firstborn sons of the Egyptians were killed on Passover.
-And the burning tumbleweed instead of the burning bush!
+They tone down most of the plagues for children, people receive a plague of gophers instead of frogs, and acne instead of skin disease.

-• Brick Joke: One of the first Silly Songs With Larry, The Hairbrush Song ended with Bob confessing to Larry that he gave his hairbrush to The Peach, and Larry decides to let him keep it.
+• One of the first Silly Songs With Larry, The Hairbrush Song ended with Bob confessing to Larry that he gave his hairbrush to The Peach, and Larry decides to let him keep it.
 After the song, The Peach made only a handful of other appearances, and never even got a name.
-Fast forward to the Indiana Jones parody, one of the most recent productions.
-When Larry/Minnesota Cuke consult an illustrated Bible manuscript in search of Samson's Hairbrush, the character standing in for Samson is The Peach!
+Fast forward to Minnesota Cuke and the Search for Sampson's Hairbrush.
+When Larry/Minnesota Cuke consults an illustrated Bible manuscript in search of Samson's Hairbrush, the character standing in for Samson is The Peach!

 • In one of the earliest episodes' songs, Jerry mentions that 'Aunt Ruth has a beard.'
 In the I Love My Lips Silly Song, Larry had to kiss his great-Aunt Ruth.
 'She had a beard, and it felt weird.'
 She also appears in The Song of the Cebu, during Larry's Embarrassing Slide.

-• Bubble Pipe: In its Sherlock Holmes parody, the Sherlock character has a bubble pipe, and at one point he inhales by accident and chokes on the soap.
+• Bubble Pipe: In its Sherlock Holmes parody, the Sherlock character has a bubble pipe.

 • Calling Your Bathroom Breaks: At the end of "Lyle the Kindly Viking," by (who else) Larry.

-• Captain Ersatz: "The Other Elf" from Lord of the Bean looks suspiciously like the Keebler Elf.
+• Captain Ersatz: "The Other Elf" from Lord of the Beans looks suspiciously like the Keebler Elf.
+Especially at the climax, when he bakes cookies inside of a tree.

 • Captain Obvious: "And now it's time for 'Silly Songs with Larry': the part of the show where Larry comes out and sings a silly song."